Sexual Assault and Seduction

 A sexual assault may be the result of a concert of action aided and abetted between perpetrators.
 A person who is present, aiding and abetting in a sexual assault perpetrated by another, is equally guilty with the actual perpetrator of the crime and may be punished equally with the actual perpetrator of the offence.
 In order to be held liable for the crime, it must be shown that the person had the specific intent to aid the perpetrator.
 That is, had knowledge of his or her criminal purpose as well as the intent to encourage, facilitate, or instigate the commission of the sexual assault.
 If you have been accused of being an accessory or abettor to a sexual assault you should seek the assistance of an experienced criminal defense attorney.

 Penalties are Severe

-Sexual Assault is a Class A Felony and the penalties are quite severe and, under certain circumstances, can include a sentence of life in prison without the possibility of parole if the victim has suffered substantial bodily harm.
-Even if there has not been substantial bodily harm to the victim, you could still be sentenced to life in prison with the possibility of parole after serving a minimum of ten years in prison.
+Sexual Assault is a Class A Felony and the penalties are quite severe, and under certain circumstances, can include a sentence of life in prison without the possibility of parole if the victim has suffered substantial bodily harm.
+Even if there has not been substantial bodily harm to the victim, you could still be sentenced to life in prison with the possibility of parole after serving a minimum of 10 years in prison.

 If you have been previously convicted of sexual assault against a child under the age of 16 or any other sexual offence against a child, and are convicted for sexual assault against a person under the age of 16, you will be sentenced to life in prison without parole.